 DOES YOUR GENERAL MOTORS BOLT EV OR BOLT EUV VEHICLE QUALIFY UNDER THE CALIFORNIA LEMON LAW?

-GM’s solutions to the Bolt EV and Bolt EUV battery problems are insufficient.
-Owners of defective Bolt vehicles in California are having difficulty attaining replacement parts for their vehicles.
+GM’s solutions to the Bolt EV and Bolt EUV battery problems may be insufficient.
+Bolt owners nationwide are having difficulty attaining replacement parts for their vehicles.
 Despite safety risks, General Motors does not appear to be addressing these issues in a timely manner.
-If you have purchased or leased a 2017-2019 Bolt EV or 2020-2022 Bolt EV/EUV, contact us for a free evaluation as you may qualify under the California Lemon Law.
-If your vehicle qualifies, you may be entitled to cash compensation or a Lemon Law repurchase including a refund of amounts paid or payable for the defective vehicle.
+If you have purchased a 2017-2019 Bolt EV or 2020-2022 Bolt EV/EUV, contact us for a free evaluation as you may qualify under the California Lemon Law.

-Going up against a large auto manufacturer can be intimidating, but we are here to help you through the process – at no cost to you.
-Due to a specific provision within the California Lemon Law, the auto manufacturers pay the attorney’s fees and expenses.
-Contact the Lemon Law Attorneys at Young & Young APC today by visiting us online at https://www.lemonlawprotector.com/ or CALL FOR A FREE CONSULTATION (833) 536-6600 (833-LEMON-00).
+Going up against a large auto manufacturer can be intimidating, but we are here to help you through the process.
+Contact the Lemon Law Experts at Young & Young APC today by visiting us online at https://www.lemonlawprotector.com/ or CALL FOR A FREE CONSULTATION (833) 536-6600 (833-LEMON-00).